buffy1256/Real-time-sentiment-analysis/README.md

-# Step 5 file redirect you to your local host server.
-# Enter any text and find your sentiment geek😉😉.
+# "Share a text with me and I'll analyze its sentiment!
+Let's find out if you're feeling happy 😂, sad😌, or somewhere in between😑."